z-purr/x402-api-gateway/README.md

 - Verify your wallet has USDC approval set
 - Make sure the payment amount matches ($0.10)
 - If signature verification fails, review the logged invalid reason and confirm the client signed the latest payment requirements
-- For settlement errors, confirm the facilitator is reachable and that any `FACILITATOR_URL` / `FACILITATOR_API_KEY` settings are correct
+- For facilitator settlement errors, confirm the facilitator is reachable and that any `FACILITATOR_URL` / `FACILITATOR_API_KEY` settings are correct
+- For local settlement errors, ensure your `PRIVATE_KEY` has gas and that the configured `RPC_URL` (or the network default) is responsive

 ### OpenAI rate limits